 -Include one or more images in every blog post you create.
 Humans love visuals and your blogging audience is no exception.
 A picture can make or break a blog post in terms of its popularity, so do not overlook this important step.

-You’ve been blogging here for over three years; I’m just getting started/feel like I’m in a slump, do you have any tips on how to keep my blogging mojo going?
+You've been blogging here for over six years; I’m just getting started/feel like I’m in a slump, do you have any tips on how to keep my blogging mojo going?
 Absolutely, I wrote all about that very topic in this post from January 2012.

 Where do you find the vintage images (photos, illustrations) that you use in your posts?
 No matter where I go online, I always keep my eyes peeled for vintage images that I could potentially use in my blog posts.
 That said, the vast majority of them come from Flickr's treasure trove of photos and illustrations.
 Google searches, Pinterest, and Life magazine’s archives are amongst the other sources I turn to periodically.